extreme-datacloud/xdc-releases/source/releases/quasar/index.rst

   - Rucio user pre-provisioning (via new Rucio SCIM client) was `implemented <https://github.com/rucio/probes/pull/11>`_ as a ‘Rucio probe’ script

 - TOSCA types and templates

-  -
+  - Added new TOSCA types for BlockStorage, AttachesTo relationship, Elasticsearch and Kibana, while impoving the ones for Kubernetes
+  - Updated TOSCA templates to ensure the compliance with Simple Profile in YAML 1.0
+  - Added TOSCA templates for the LifeWatch use-case

 Release Notes
 -------------

-The XDC-1 (Pulsar) release consists in X Products and and a number of technical guides:
+The XDC-2 (Quasar) release consists in 9 Products:

--  113 OS packages
+-  XXX OS packages

-   -  100 RPMS & SRPMS, and tarballs
+   -  Y RPMS & SRPMS, and tarballs
-   -  13 binary & source DEBS
+   -  Z binary & source DEBS

--  6 Docker containers
+-  7 Docker containers

 The release is fully supported
 - on the following Operating Systems platforms:
   - CentOS 7
-   - Ubuntu 16.04
+  - Ubuntu 16.04 & 18.04
   - Optionally PTs support also other OS platforms.
 You can find more information in the individual products documentation.

 You can find in the later sections the full list of products, with detailed release notes and instructions for their